molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 For computing all `Chem.Atom`_, `Chem.Bond`_ and `Chem.MolecularGraph`_ properties that were discussed in the previous section via a single function call the `CDPL.Chem`_ package provides the convenience function `Chem.calcBasicProperties()`_.
-The function expects the `Chem.MolecularGraph`_ instance as first argument and the value of the *overwrite* flag (see section `Implicit Hydrogen Count Calculation`_ for information) as second argument.
-Calling the function is equivalent to the following lines of code:
+The function expects the `Chem.MolecularGraph`_ instance as first argument and the value of the *overwrite* flag (see section `Implicit Hydrogen Count Calculation`_ for more information) as second argument.
+A call of the function is equivalent to the execution of the following lines of code:

 .. code:: python3